misken/obflowsim-mm/README.md

     $ git clone git@github.com:misken/obflowsim.git

-At the command line from the obflowsim directory:
+Create a conda virtual env using the `obflowsim.yml` file.

+    $ conda env create -f obflowsim.yml
+    $ conda activate obflowsim

+Pip install `obflowsim` using the `pip` executable installed in the `obflowsim` conda virtual environment.

-    $ pip install -e .
+    $ $CONDA_PREFIX/bin/pip install -e .

 ## Explore the explainer notebook

-There's a Jupyter notebook named `explainer_notebook.ipynb` in the `notebook` folder.
+There's a Jupyter notebook named `explainer_notebook.ipynb` in the `notebooks` folder.
 It walks through all the steps of running a simulation experiment and fitting metamodels from the simulation output.

 ## Reproduce the analysis done for the paper